e271828e/Flight.jl/docs/notes/design/framework_spec.md

 simulation happens to be sitting in — while `sweep_hx(tick)`/`sweep_hxu(tick)` are the boundary variants, gating their discrete entries by modulo against the passed index, symmetric with `ticks(tick)`; `rhs` takes no index (row 147, amending row 116).
-These bodies run at different times and communicate only through the stores and the table, so the seams cost nothing — no values cross them.
+Across passes these bodies communicate only through the stores and the table, so the seams between passes cost nothing — no values cross them. **Within** a pass one kind of value does: a stage's `w` ([§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws)) is handed to its one-hop consumers as an ordinary SSA argument, across block and chunk seams alike, never through storage.
+That is what makes the fusion a design constraint rather than an optimization: a step's sweep and its `f` block compile into one pass, and an event round's sweep, its guards and its fired handlers into another ([§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)), because that is the scope over which a private intermediate is fresh by construction.
 Two doors this structure opens for free, recorded not committed: deterministic parallel evaluation of the order-free blocks (disjoint writes, and no floating-point reductions to reorder — [§6.2](#62-aggregation-explicit-summing-junctions) made every sum an ordered junction entry), and finer recompilation